-8. Stage 4 - OIA
+4.5 Stage 4 - The Office of the Independent Adjudicator for Higher Education (OIA)

-If a complainant is still dissatisfied with the outcome of this decision the matter can be referred to the Office of the Independent Adjudicator for Higher Education (OIA), provided that the complaint is eligible under its rules and a Completion of Procedures of letter has been issued.

-The (OIA) has been set up to provide an independent scheme for the review of student complaints.
+- 4.5.1 If a complainant is still dissatisfied with the outcome of this decision the matter can be referred to the Office of the Independent Adjudicator for Higher Education (OIA), provided that the complaint is eligible under its rules and a Completion of Procedures of letter has been issued. - 4.5.2 The OIA has been set up to provide an independent scheme for the review of student complaints.
 A complaint by a current or former student may be taken to the OIA once UCW's and the partner university's internal complaints procedures have been exhausted and a 'Completion of Procedures' letter has been issued.
-Students will need to refer their complaint to the OIA along with appropriate documentation within three months of the final decision.

-After a complaint has been referred to the OIA, the OIA will request additional information.
-UCW / University will respond to such enquiries in accordance with OIA timeframes.

-The OIA will investigate the complaint, and if the complaint is found to be justified may ultimately make recommendations to UCW / University, which are actioned via relevant departments and reported on in an annual report.

-Complainants who are not current or former students are not able to pursue a complaint through the OIA.

-Further information regarding the OIA can be found on the OIA website www.OIAhe.org.uk
+Students will need to refer their complaint to the OIA along with appropriate documentation within three months of the final decision. - 4.5.3 After a complaint has been referred to the OIA, the OIA will request additional information.
+UCW / the University will respond to such enquiries in accordance with OIA timeframes. - 4.5.4 The OIA will investigate the complaint and if the complaint is found to be justified, may ultimately make recommendations to UCW / the University, which are actioned via relevant departments and reported on in an annual report. - 4.5.5 Complainants who are not current or former students are not able to pursue a complaint through the OIA. - 4.5.6 Further information regarding the OIA can be found on the OIA website www.OIAhe.org.uk

-9. Recording, Monitoring, Analysis and reporting of Complaints

-In order to continually review and enhance the student experience, complaints received are reviewed and monitored.
-In order to achieve this, details of all complaints are sent to the Principal's Office who collate the information and prepare reports presented regularly at Governing Body meetings.
-In addition these details are also summarised and presented at the Higher Education Board of Study meeting on an annual basis to ensure any common themes can be addressed or changes to policy can be implemented.

-10. Review
+5 RESPONSIBILITIES

+Compliance, monitoring and review

-This Policy and the effectiveness of these procedures will be reviewed on a regular basis and updated if necessary.
-It will be formally reviewed every 3 years with the next formal review in 2021.
+5.1 This Policy and the effectiveness of these procedures will be reviewed on a regular basis and updated if necessary.
+It will be formally reviewed every three years with the next formal review in 2024.